 The United States will continue its unwavering support for Georgia’s sovereignty and territorial integrity within its internationally recognized borders.
 The United States and Georgia agreed to explore innovative ways to enhance engagement with residents of Georgia’s occupied territories of Abkhazia and Tskhinvali region/South Ossetia.
 The United States will assess the viability of restarting recruitment for the FLEX program in Abkhazia, Georgia.
 Georgia will further engage with the communities in occupied territories on the proposal and concrete initiatives to develop various instruments and mechanisms to facilitate trade and exchanges across the occupation lines.

 The sides will continue to discuss how to extend the benefits of Georgia’s European choice to rural areas, the occupied territories, and minority communities.
-Georgia will seek to expand distance learning options for university and vocational training efforts, and the United States and Georgia will explore how to further efforts to eliminate Hepatitis C in all areas of Georgia including the occupied territories.
+Georgia will seek to expand distance learning options for university and vocational training efforts

+The United States and Georgia will explore the opportunities to expand Hepatitis C elimination programme in all areas of Georgia including beneficiaries from occupied territories.
+Both Sides will continue collaboration on Infection Prevention and Control (IPC) issues and partnership in the framework of the Global Health Security Agenda (GHSA).

 Finally, Georgia and the United States will enhance partnership with renewed opportunities in the field of strategic communications, through capacity building and strengthening relevant Georgian institutions, including the Information Center on NATO and EU.